dchecketts/dchecketts.github.io/README.md

 # dchecketts.github.io

-A personal site to show off some things I've learned with programming things.

- !!! warning ""
-    I'm using the Markdown Extended VS Code extension to mess with how markdown works, and I'm not sure how well that'll play with Eleventy, but let's see how things go.

-!!! note Note
-    As it turns out, Github doesn't work with admonitions
+Just a small blog about things I find interesting, updated sporadically.
+Also a portfolio of some of the stuff I've worked on.

 ## Tools

-- **Eleventy** for static site generation
+- **Eleventy** for static site generation.
-- **Tailwind** for styling
+- **Tailwind** for styling.
-- **HTMX** for interactivity
+- **HTMX** for interactivity.
-- **Sublime Text** for writing the markdown files

 ## Post formatting